Gender role: Changing roles

-Gender equality allows gender roles to become less distinct and according to Donnalyn Pompper, is the reason "men no longer own breadwinning identities and, like women, their bodies are objectified in mass media images."
+Gender equality allows gender roles to become less distinct, and according to Donnalyn Pompper, is the reason "men no longer own breadwinning identities and, like women, their bodies are objectified in mass media images."
 The LGBTQ rights movement has played a role increasing pro-gay attitudes, which according to Brian McNair, are expressed by many metrosexual men.

-Besides North America and Europe, there are other regions whose gender roles are also changing.
-In Asia, Hong Kong is very close to the USA because the female surgeons in these societies are focused heavily on home life, whereas Japan is focused more on work life.
-After a female surgeon gives birth in Hong Kong, she wants to cut her work schedule down, but keeps working full time (60–80 hours per week).
+Besides North America and Europe, other regions are also seeing changes in gender roles.
+In Asia, Hong Kong is very close to the USA because female surgeons in these societies are focused heavily on home life, whereas in Japan, they are focused more on work life.
+After a female surgeon gives birth in Hong Kong, she wants to reduce her work schedule but continues working full-time (60–80 hours per week).
 Similar to Hong Kong, Japanese surgeons still work long hours, but they try to rearrange their schedules so they can be at home more (end up working less than 60 hours).
-Although all three places have women working advanced jobs, the female surgeons in the US and Hong Kong feel more gender equality at home where they have equal, if not more control of their families, and Japanese surgeons feel the men are still in control.
+Although all three places have women working advanced jobs, the female surgeons in the US and Hong Kong feel more gender equality at home, where they have equal, if not more control of their families, and Japanese surgeons feel the men are still in control.

-A big change was seen in Hong Kong because the wives used to deal with unhappy marriage.
+A big change was seen in Hong Kong because wives used to deal with unhappy marriages.
 Now, Chinese wives have been divorcing their husbands when they feel unhappy with their marriages, and are stable financially.
-This makes the wife seem more in control of her own life, instead of letting her husband control her.
-Other places, such as Singapore and Taipei are also seeing changes in gender roles.
-In many societies, but especially Singapore and Taipei, women have more jobs that have a leadership position (i.e. A doctor or manager), and fewer jobs as a regular worker (i.e. A clerk or salesperson).
+This makes the wife seem more in control of her own life rather than letting her husband control her.
+Other places, such as Singapore and Taipei, are also seeing changes in gender roles.
+In many societies, but especially in Singapore and Taipei, women hold more leadership positions (e.g., doctors or managers) and fewer regular worker positions (e.g., clerks or salespeople).
 The males in Singapore also have more leadership roles, but they have more lower level jobs too.
-In the past, the women would get the lower level jobs, and the men would get all the leadership positions.
-There is an increase of male unemployment in Singapore, Taipei, and Hong Kong, so the women are having to work more in order to support their families.
+In the past, women would get the lower-level jobs, and men would get all the leadership positions.
+There is an increase in male unemployment in Singapore, Taipei, and Hong Kong, so women are having to work more to support their families.
 In the past, the males were usually the ones supporting the family.

-In India, the women are married young, and are expected to run the household, even if they did not finish school.
-It is seen as shameful if a woman has to work outside of the house in order to help support the family.
+In India, women are married young and are expected to run the household, even if they did not finish school.
+It is seen as shameful if a woman has to work outside of the house to help support the family.
 Many women are starting jewelry businesses inside their houses and have their own bank accounts because of it.
-Middle aged women are now able to work without being shameful because they are no longer childbearing.
+Middle-aged women can now work without shame because they are no longer childbearing.